This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-Clang is a compiler front-end for the C family of languages provided by the LLVM project.
-It was initially developed to replace the C front-end of the GNU Compiler Collection (GCC), aiming to offer faster compilation, better diagnostic information, and a more flexible architecture.
-Clang includes front-ends for C, C++, and Objective-C, designed to be embeddable in other projects.
-A key feature of Clang is its modular architecture, which allows developers to easily extend and customize the compiler’s functionality.
+Clang is a C-language family compiler frontend provided by the LLVM project.
+It was originally developed to replace the C language frontend of the GNU Compiler Collection (GCC), with the goal of providing faster compilation speeds, better diagnostic information, and a more flexible architecture.
+Clang includes C, C++, and Objective-C compiler frontends, which are designed to be embedded in other projects.
+A key feature of Clang is its modular architecture, which makes it easier for developers to extend and customize compiler functionality.
 Clang is widely used in many projects, including LLVM itself, the development of some operating system kernels, and the implementation of compilers for some programming languages.

-In addition to being used as a compiler, Clang can also be provided as a library, enabling developers to leverage the compiler’s capabilities in their applications, such as source code analysis and generation.
+In addition to being used as a compiler, Clang can also be provided as a library, allowing developers to leverage compiler features in their applications, such as source code analysis and generation.
 Clang can be used to obtain the Abstract Syntax Tree (AST) of C++ source files for further processing.
 This article will introduce how to use Clang tools.

 Currently, Clang is divided into the following libraries and tools: libsupport, libsystem, libbasic, libast, liblex, libparse, libsema, libcodegen, librewrite, libanalysis.
-Since Clang itself is written in C++, the related interfaces are all in C++.
-However, due to the complexity and instability of C++ interfaces (for example, DLLs compiled by GCC on Windows cannot be used by MSVC, or API changes due to Clang version upgrades leading to incompatibility), the official does not recommend prioritizing the use of C++ interfaces.
+Since Clang itself is written in C++, the related interfaces are all C++.
+However, due to the complexity and instability of the C++ interface itself (e.g., a DLL compiled by GCC on Windows cannot be used by MSVC, or API changes due to Clang version upgrades leading to incompatibility), the official recommendation is not to prioritize the C++ interface.

-In addition to C++ interfaces, the official also provides a C interface called libclang, which is not only relatively simple to use but also quite stable.
-The only drawback is that it cannot obtain the complete C++ Abstract Syntax Tree (AST), but given that the complete syntax tree of C++ is extremely complex, often we only need a small part of the information, so this issue can usually be ignored unless you really have such a requirement.
+In addition to the C++ interface, the official project also provides a C language interface called libclang.
+This interface is not only relatively simple to use but also quite stable.
+The only drawback is that it cannot obtain a complete C++ Abstract Syntax Tree (AST).
+However, given that a complete C++ AST is inherently extremely complex, and often we only need a small portion of its information, this issue can usually be ignored unless you genuinely have such a requirement.

-However, since C language lacks some high-level abstractions, even manipulating strings can be cumbersome.
-If used on a large scale, we need to encapsulate a layer in C++ ourselves.
-Fortunately, the official also provides a Python binding based on this C interface, namely the clang package, which makes it more convenient to use.
-However, the Python binding provided by the official does not package the libclang DLL, so you still need to manually configure the LLVM environment on your computer, which can be a bit troublesome.
-However, someone in the community has provided a packaged version on PyPI: libclang.
+However, since the C language lacks some high-level abstractions, manipulating strings can be cumbersome.
+For large-scale use, we would need to wrap it with a C++ layer ourselves.
+Fortunately, the official project also provides a Python binding based on this C interface, namely the clang package, which makes it even more convenient to use.
+However, the official Python binding does not package the libclang DLL, so you still need to manually configure the LLVM environment on your computer, which can be a bit troublesome.
+Nevertheless, someone in the community has provided a packaged version on PyPI: libclang.

-So if you want to use libclang to obtain the C++ syntax tree, you just need
+So, if you want to use libclang to get a C++ syntax tree, you just need to

 pip install libclang

-No additional steps are required.
-This article is based on this Python binding version.
+No extra steps are required.
+This article will introduce it based on this Python binding version.
 The C version API and the Python version API are basically identical.
-If you find Python performance insufficient, you can also refer to this tutorial to write C version code.
-Additionally, the official package does not provide type hints, so writing in Python lacks code completion and is not comfortable to use.
-I have added a type hint cindex.pyi, which can be downloaded and placed in the same folder to enable code hints.
+If you feel that Python’s performance is insufficient, you can also refer to this tutorial to write C version code.
+Additionally, the official package does not provide type hints, which means there’s no code completion when writing in Python, making it less comfortable to use.
+I’ve added a type-hinted cindex.pyi; just download it and place it in the same folder to get code completion.

 // main.cpp